-On this day, history is made with a field-goal win by Newtown, the Broncos fend off a mighty offer from Melbourne for Anthony Milford's services and the curtain comes down on the first ever Magic Round.
+On this day, history is made with a field-goal win by Newtown, the Broncos fend off a mighty offer from Melbourne for Anthony Milford's services and the six-again call is introduced.

 Newtown replacement halfback Ken Wilson etches his name in the history books when he lands a 68th minute field goal to secure a 1-0 victory over St George at the Sydney Cricket Ground.
 It is the first (and only) 1-0 score in the history of the premiership.